-My sister and I spent a week each summer with Aunt Frances, who always had this thirst-quenching lemonade in a stoneware crock in the refrigerator.
-It tastes so much like fresh citrus.
-It made such a refreshing drink after a hot day running around the farm. —Debbie Reinhart, New Cumberland, PA.
+My sister and I spent a week each summer with our Aunt Frances, who always had this thirst-quenching lemonade in a stoneware crock in the refrigerator.
+It makes a refreshing drink after a hot day of running around. —Debbie Reinhart, New Cumberland, Pennsylvania

 This juice is a favorite at our place.
 I'll often double the batch and send a jar next door to my mother-in-law!
 I was looking for a way to sweeten lemonade without using more sugar when I came up with the recipe. —Wendy Masters, Grand Valley, Ontario